-People’s sensitivity to the effects of antiepileptic medications varies.
-Although some antiepileptic medications may produce unwanted side-effects on thinking skills, they won’t affect all children in this way.
-As children’s brains are still developing, they are more susceptible but fortunately once the side effects are recognised they are usually reversed once medications are adjusted.
+An individuals sensitivity to the effects of antiseizure medications varies.
+Although some antiseizure medications may produce unwanted side-effects affecting thinking and learning, they won’t affect all children in this way.

-The risks and benefits of antiepileptic drug therapy should be weighed against the risk of uncontrolled seizures.
-Factors to consider are the particular epilepsy syndrome, seizure type, severity and frequency.
+The risks and benefits of antiseizure medication therapy should be weighed against the risk of poorly controlled seizures.
+Factors to think about are the particular epilepsy syndrome, seizure type, severity and frequency of seizures.

 For specific information about your child, speak to your child’s neurologist.